Show Me the Way (Mr. President song)

-"Show Me the Way" is a 1996 song by German Eurodance group Mr. President, released as the third and last single from their second album, We See the Same Sun (1996).
-It was a moderate hit in Europe, peaking at number 11 in Denmark, number 18 in Austria, number 19 in Finland, number 21 in Switzerland and number 28 in Germany.
+"Show Me the Way" is a song by German Eurodance group Mr. President, released in 1996, by Warner Bros.
+Records, as the third and last single from their second album, We See the Same Sun (1996).
+It is co-written by group member Delroy Rennalls with Karsten Günther and produced by Kai Matthiesen.
+The beat to "How Deep Is Your Love" by Bee Gees was merely sampled for a small portion of the song.
+It was a moderate hit in Europe, becoming a top-20 hit in Denmark, Austria and Finland.
+In Germany and Switzerland, it was a top-30 hit.
 The CD single also includes the song performed with a Philharmonic Orchestra.
-The music video was directed by John Buche, and shows the members of the group in a Casino.
-Buche also directed the music videos for "Coco Jamboo" and "I Give You My Heart".
-The beat to "How Deep Is Your Love" by Bee Gees was merely sampled for a small portion of the song.
+The accompanying music video was directed by John Buche, featuring the group in a Casino and was filmed in Vienna, Austria.
+Buche had previously directed the videos for Mr. President's previous hit-singles "Coco Jamboo" and "I Give You My Heart".